Updated: Jun 15

-Many folks don’t know this but Florida has more scenic beauty to offer than just its beautiful Gulf beaches, historic cities and sultry nightlife.
-Even though all of those things yes I know - sound amazing - you might be surprised to know that we also has some of the purest springs in the country.
+Florida has more scenic beauty to offer than just its beautiful Gulf beaches, historic cities and sultry nightlife - we also have some of the purest springs in the country.
 If kayaking down a crystal clear spring, basking in the sunshine while listening to music completely surrounded by vegetation and wildlife sound like a good day to you - then you need to come to Florida.
-By the way, that is EXACTLY how some of my favorite summer afternoons play out!
+By the way, that is EXACTLY how some of my favorite afternoons play out!

 Blue Springs State Park: Orange City

 Blue springs is the largest spring on the St. Johns River and it stays a cool 73 degrees year round.
-Like most of the florida springs, it is a designated Manatee Refuge and a winter home to the growing population of West Indian Manatees.
-There are so many ways to experience the state park.
-Enjoy seasonal swimming, snorkeling, scuba diving, narrated river cruises, kayak tours, walking trails,picnic pavilions, outdoor grills and those are just a FEW activities to be had at Blue Springs.
-You can even spend the night at the park for those outdoor lovers -check their website for updates and applicable fees for your overnight stay.
+Like most of the Florida springs, it is a designated Manatee Refuge and a winter home to the growing population of West Indian Manatees.
+Enjoy seasonal swimming, snorkeling, scuba diving, and kayaking!

-Located in the heart of Crystal River, Florida - Three Sisters Springs is probably one of the BEST place to spot the manatees, especially during the winter months mid November to late March.
-Please be aware that harassing the wildlife is strictly prohibited.
-Many people think that it is ok to ‘swim with the manatees’ but you can get a hefty fine while disrupting nature so be a good human and do not touch.
+Located in the heart of Crystal River, Florida - Three Sisters Springs is probably one of the BEST place to spot the manatees during the winter months mid November to late March.
+Please be aware - many people think that it is ok to ‘swim with the manatees’ but you can get a hefty fine while disrupting nature so be a good human and do not touch.
 The manatee sanctuaries are marked with signs and swimming, paddling and other human activities are prohibited - but if your snorkeling you will have an amazing opportunity to see the manatees outside the roped off areas!
-They are the sea puppies of the springs and they are so interesting to watch and if you’re lucky enough you will spot a mama with her baby - awhh.
-I do advise getting to the springs early as kayak rentals are due at 4PM sharp!

 Silver Glenn Springs: Ocala